kubernetes/cloud-provider-openstack/docs/using-manila-csi-plugin.md

 ### Topology-aware dynamic provisioning

 Topology-aware dynamic provisioning makes it possible to reliably provision and use shares that are _not_ equally accessible from all compute nodes due to storage topology constraints.
-With topology-awareness enabled, administrators can specify the mapping between compute and Manila availability zones.
+With topology awareness enabled, administrators can specify the mapping between compute and Manila availability zones.
 Doing so will instruct the CO scheduler to place the workloads+shares only on nodes that are able to reach the underlying storage.

 CSI Manila uses `topology.manila.csi.openstack.org/zone` _topology key_ to identify node's affinity to a certain compute availability zone.